AmberELEC/website/docs/Beta-Features.md

 ### Frequently Asked Questions
 Q: What is exactly being backed up?
 A: Saves, Screenshots, Backups.
 There are a few edge cases on where this things are stored depending on the emulator that makes it a bit complex.
 The exact description of what is backed up is: [here](https://github.com/351ELEC/351ELEC/blob/main/packages/sysutils/rclone/cloud-sync-rules.conf)

 Q: Where can I find `cloud-sync-rules.conf` on my device.
 I don't see it?
 A: The file is not created until Tools startup/backup is run.
-However, it can be founder here: /roms/gamedata/rclone/
+However, it can be found here: /roms/gamedata/rclone/

 Q: Can I edit it?
 A: We do not recommend editing this file, though it will work.
 At a minimum, you should keep a copy of the edited file as we reserve the right to replace it on upgrade.

 Q: Will it save the port's savedata?
 A: Maybe, not tested with all ports, if you think that some extensions can be added please let us know.